Vanitagarg-school/ML_AI_project1/README.md

 The 'Car' metric has over 99% of its values missing, so it is not contributing much value.
 Therefore, it would be better to drop this metric from further analysis.
 Other metrics such as 'Bar', 'CoffeeHouse', 'CarryAway', 'RestaurantLessThan20', and 'Restaurant20To50' have 2% missing values.
 Inspect the values to see which responses are most common in the surveys, and consider filling the missing values using the most frequent response as the default.
+2. The total observations chose to accept the coupon -  56.84%